PhD. Edwin Cadena

 Research interests

-Understanding the evolution of vertebrates in the tropical region of South America, establishing the events involved in their current diversity and geographical distribution.
-Additionally, I am interested in the exploration of soft-tissue and biomolecules preservation in the fossil record, using turtles as case of study.
-Topics of my research include systematics, phylogeny (morphology and molecular), paleobiogeography, paleoecology, bone histology, and molecular paleontology.
-The combination of traditional paleontology with molecular paleontology, including paleogenomics and paleoproteomics allows to approach biological and evolutionary events and questions from a broader perspective, a field that is just starting.
+My research focuses on understanding the evolution of vertebrates in the tropical region of South America, and investigating the events that have contributed to their current diversity and geographical distribution.
+Additionally, I am interested in exploring the preservation of soft tissues and biomolecules in the fossil record, with a particular emphasis on turtles as a case study.
+The topics I cover in my research include systematics, phylogeny (both morphology and molecular), paleobiogeography, paleoecology, bone histology, and molecular paleontology.
+By combining traditional paleontology with molecular paleontology, including paleogenomics and paleoproteomics, we are able to approach biological and evolutionary events and address questions from a broader perspective.
+This field is still in its early stages of development, but holds great potential for further advancements.

 Current projects